aniketfuryrocks/FireJSX/README.md

 FireJSX is the framework required by modern react developers 😎 to build great sites with ease.

-FireJSX allow you to build professional static/dynamic websites with no limitations whatsoever.
+FireJSX allow you to build **professional** static/dynamic websites with no limitations whatsoever.
 FireJSX sites are fully functional React apps, allowing you to create high-quality, dynamic/static web apps, from blogs to e-commerce sites to user dashboards.

-FireJSX handles page preloading, builds optimised chunks, grows with you using powerful plugin API, saves your sweet-sweet money💰 because FireJSX sites are very very efficient and cheap to host.
+FireJSX handles page preloading, builds optimised chunks, grows with you using powerful plugin API, saves your sweet-sweet money💰 because FireJSX sites are very-very efficient and cheap to host.
 Go Serverless, SSR or just dump your SSB to an S3 bucket.
 There is no limit with what you can do with FireJSX.

 Excited to learn more?